From Confounding to Learning: Dynamic Service Fee Pricing on Third-Party Platforms: Additional Experiments

 For each transformer, we use the following hyperparameters for training.
 The input embedding dimension is set to 32, and the embedding weights are initialized using the He initialization method.
 We apply dropout with a rate of 0.1 to the attention weights, the residual connections after layer normalization, and the feedforward network to prevent overfitting.
 The hidden dimension of the feedforward network is set to be four times the embedding size, and we set the batch size to be 32.
 We show the total parameters of the used neural networks in \Cref{tab:para}.

-Besides the concern raised in the Zomato example, there are two additional concerns in this experiment.
+Besides the concern raised in the Talabat example, there are two additional concerns in this experiment.
 First, since the number of parameters far exceeds the number of samples, training may suffer from overfitting or get stuck in local optima.
 Second, the surge may not be a valid instrumental variable.
 For example, when there are sporting events in Boston, such as games by the Celtics or the Red Sox, certain areas experience not only a reduction in driver supply due to traffic congestion but also an increase in rider demand.
 As a result, the service fee we use may act as a confounder, which could explain the limited improvement in revenue.

 We have a total of 23,540 data points.
 We use the first 80\% of the data as the training set and the remaining 20\% as the test set.
 We experiment with various network architectures, with the number of attention blocks ranging from 2 to 8, and the number of attention heads ranging from 2 to 16.
 The total number of parameters ranges from 41.7 K to 624 K. For a fair comparison, we also fix the average service fee.
 Please refer to \Cref{tab:attention} for the average revenue of our algorithm on the test set.
 The average revenue in the real data is 7.09.
-Among the 16 network architectures tested, 15 increase the platform’s revenue, with relative changes ranging from -0.65\% to 9.37\%.
-Compared to the Zomato case, the improvement in Lyft’s revenue with respect to surge is relatively limited.
-This may be due to the maturity of the ride-hailing market in the U.S. and the widespread adoption of personalized pricing.
+Among the 16 network architectures tested, 15 yield higher model-implied counterfactual revenue, with relative differences ranging from -0.65\% to 9.37\%.
+Compared to the Talabat case, the model-implied Lyft differences are more modest, consistent with a mature U.S. ride-hailing market in which existing surge pricing already performs substantial dynamic adjustment.
+The exercise complements the Talabat analysis by illustrating how the nonlinear workflow operates in a more developed pricing environment.

 Thus, a typical dynamic service fee pricing workflow involves first encoding various types of market information, such as images, text, and structured data, followed by using the service fee as an instrument to model the market demand curve with a neural network.
 Finally, based on the observed supply-side information, the service fee is adjusted to maximize revenue.